nazilarahma/os201/README.md

 Halaman website ini digunakan untuk kegiatan perkuliahan mata kuliah operation system.

-You can use the [editor on GitHub](https://github.com/nazilarahma/os201/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Tentang saya

 Saya merupakan anak ketiga dari tiga bersaudara, saya perempuan satu-satunya.